Physical Demands of the Pilgrimage

 We strongly recommend that you pack as lightly as possible.
 Two or three lightweight, wrinkle-free outfits that can be washed out in a sink and dry quickly overnight are sufficient.
 There are no occasions for dressing up.
 Laundry valet services are offered at the St. George’s Guest House and Sisters of Nazareth Convent.
 Average Jerusalem high/low temperatures for mid-October are 81/59°F. Clothing should be conservative but casual.
 Shorts are never appropriate in public in the Holy Land, and should be worn in your guest room only.
 Lightweight long pants or crops are recommended.
 Capri/yoga pants are discouraged.
 Short sleeved shirts and blouses are acceptable, but sleeveless blouses are discouraged.
 Comfortable closed-toed shoes (two pair recommended) and socks suitable for walking and hiking are recommended, and are acceptable at all venues.
 Keep jewelry to a minimum, and steer clear of jewelry or clothing that indicates your religion, nationality, wealth, or political views.
 Women should take a light pashmina to use as a head scarf at a handful of religious sites.
 Allow some empty space in your suitcase to accommodate gifts you purchase during the pilgrimage.
 Other recommended items to pack include:

-- Light jacket (wind breaker) and/or sweater
+- Light jacket (wind breaker) and/or sweater — safe to leave on the bus any time

 - Sandals or water shoes and swim suit for swimming in Dead Sea